ielab/elastic4IR/custom_scoring/README.md

 rootProject.name = 'lm-kldivergence'
 ```

-- rename the project package into your github channel.
-This example use may channel: com.github.jimmyoentung.eskldivergencesimilarity
+- rename the project package into your GitHub repository.
+This example uses the `com.github.jimmyoentung.eskldivergencesimilarity` repository

 - modify the plugin-descriptor.properties:
 ```java